Ukraine, Syria expected to top Erdogan-Putin talks in Russia

 Speaking to Putin Friday, Erdogan voiced hope that their discussion on Syria would “bring relief to the region.”

-Bilginsoy reported from Istanbul, Turkey.
+Bilginsoy reported from Istanbul.